 Even a child's road to school in East Jerusalem is full of pot holes.
-The Municipality is responsible for providing transportation for children from kindergarten through to 4th grade for students who live further than 2 km from the school to which they are assigned; and from the 5th grade to the end of senior year for students who reside further than 3 km from their school31.
+The municipality is responsible for providing transportation to children from kindergarten through 4th grade, for students who live further than 2 kilometers from the school to which they are assigned; and from the 5th grade to the end of senior year for students who reside more than 3 kilometers from their school31.

-In East Jerusalem many students require rides to school because those in their neighborhood are at full capacity.
-Municipality data shows that 6,314 students from East Jerusalem use the educational system's transportation to get to school32.
-An analysis of this data shows that 2,900 students residing within the separation barrier use transportation services; 1,900 of these are students are from kindergarten age through to 4th grade.
+In East Jerusalem, many students require rides to school because the schools in their neighborhood are at full capacity.
+Municipality data shows that 6,314 students from East Jerusalem use the education system's transportation to get to school32.
+An analysis of this data shows that 2,900 students residing within the separation barrier use transportation services; 1,900 of these are children from kindergarten through 4th grade.

-Over half of the students using transportation services (3,414) are residents of Jerusalem neighborhoods beyond the separation barrier who must pass through a checkpoint on a daily basis and commute to schools in neighborhoods on the other side.
+Over half of the students using transportation services (3,414) are residents of Jerusalem neighborhoods beyond the separation barrier, who must pass through a checkpoint on a daily basis and commute to schools in neighborhoods on the other side.
 The commute time for these children, some of whom are extremely young, is between one to two hours every morning; as a result, they often miss the beginning of the school day.
-Students who reside more than ten kilometers from their school must rise at five in the morning, reach either the Qalandia checkpoint or the Shuafat Refugee Camp checkpoint and board the regular school ride from there.
-Many families fund transport from their homes to the barrier independently, contrary to the directive published by the Executive Director of the Ministry of Education, stating that students are entitled to free transportation from their homes.
+Students who reside more than ten kilometers from their school must get up at five in the morning, reach either the Qalandia Checkpoint or the Shuafat Refugee Camp Checkpoint and board the regular school ride from there.
+Many families fund transportation from their homes to the barrier independently, despite the directive published by the Executive Director of the Ministry of Education, stating that students are entitled to free transportation from their homes.